Destruction everywhere, help scarce after Afghanistan quake

 “We have nothing left,” Gul said.

 Faiez reported from Islamabad.
-Associated Press writer Isabel DeBre in Dubai, United Arab Emirates contributed to this report.
+Associated Press writers Isabel DeBre in Dubai, United Arab Emirates and Munir Ahmed in Islamabad contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.